VirtusLab/git-machete-intellij-plugin/README.md

 ### Slide in branch

-You can also create a new branch below the selected one (also without editing `machete` file manually).
+You can also create a new branch below the selected one (also without editing the `machete` file manually).
 To do this, choose the `Slide In Branch Below...` action from a context menu.
-Type the name of new branch in the dialog window and click `Slide In` button.
+Type the name of a new branch in the dialog window and click the `Slide In` button.
 Another dialog will appear &mdash; it is a standard new branch IntelliJ dialog.

 ![](docs/slide_in_new_branch.gif)

-A slide in action can also add a branch that already exists in git repository to the branch layout.
+A slide in action can also add a branch that already exists in the git repository to the branch layout.
-Again, select the `Slide In Branch Bellow...` from a context menu and type the name of an already existing branch.
+Again, select the `Slide In Branch Below...` from a context menu and type the name of an already existing branch.

 ![](docs/slide_in_existing_branch.gif)